 When Should You Talk to Your Doctor?

-- period blood clots are large
+- period blood clots are large and continuous for more than an hour

 - many smaller blood clots are passed in a short period of time